Congo says toxic spill from an Angolan mine has killed 12 and poisoned thousands | DW | 03.09.2021

 The government of the Democratic Republic of the Congo said it believes toxic waste from an Angolan mine has killed 12 people and caused illness in more than 4,500 people.

-The country's Environmental Minister Eve Bazaiba said along with the 12 deaths, thousands had fallen ill with diarrhoea and skin conditions.
+The country's Environment Minister Eve Bazaiba said along with the 12 deaths, thousands had fallen ill with diarrhea and skin conditions.

 Catoca mine is a joint venture between Angolan state diamond company Endiama and Russia's Alrosa.